HeartlessSeph/FighterCommander/README.md

 CREDITS:

 Massive thanks to Capitan Retraso for his Fighter Command notes and for helping me out on finding the move table.

+Also a massive thanks to ChuckP, who has done a lot of documentation for follow up property types.